alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/README.md

 - [`"2_filtered_lines_by_length_and_slope_and_yaw.json"`](https://github.com/alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/blob/master/output_jsons/2_filtered_lines_by_length_and_slope_and_yaw.json)
 - [`"3_filtered_lines_by_length_and_slope_and_yaw_and_closeLines.json"`](https://github.com/alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/blob/master/output_jsons/3_filtered_lines_by_length_and_slope_and_yaw_and_closeLines.json)

-&nbsp;&nbsp;&nbsp;&nbsp;We have recorded the orientation using the IMU.
+&nbsp;&nbsp;&nbsp;&nbsp;We have recorded the orientation using mobile sensors.
 Now, we can calculate the angular velocity using the [`vehicle_angular_velocity.py`](https://github.com/alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/blob/master/main%20codes/vehicle_angular_velocity.py) file. <br> &nbsp;&nbsp;&nbsp;&nbsp;You can visualize any of these output files as desired.
 However, the best results for us come from the third output, which has undergone all three filtering steps.

 #### Additional Details on Filtering: